korotetskiy/Cloud_DevOps__Kharkiv_2022/Final project/README.md

 ```

 <h3>Conclusions</h3>
-This project implements the infrastructure for continuous integration and continuous software deployment in the process of developing a web application.
+This project implements the infrastructure for continuous integration and continuous software deployment in the process of developing a web application.</br>
 As an improvement to this process, you can implement a continuous integration and continuous deployment infrastructure in AWS Elastic Beanstalk.